hdShang/arxiv-daily/docs/cs-LG/2025-05-30/papers/250524844v1-chameleon-a-flexible-data-mixing-framework-for-language-model-pretra.md

 ---
 layout: default
-title: Chameleon: A Flexible Data-mixing Framework for Language Model Pretraining and Finetuning
+title: "Chameleon: A Flexible Data-mixing Framework for Language Model Pretraining and Finetuning"
 ---

 # Chameleon: A Flexible Data-mixing Framework for Language Model Pretraining and Finetuning